developer-zebra/developer-zebra-site/src/datawedge/8-1/guide/input/barcode/index.md

 **NextGen (NG) SimulScan Configuration** is configuration transferred from legacy SimulScan Input of DataWedge previously deprecated.
 Not all legacy SimulScan features are available - migration of these features into NextGen SimulScan is a continuous effort.
 Currently, the following features are part of NextGen SimulScan:
 * **MultiBarcode -** supported since DataWedge 8.0
-* **Document capture -** supported since DataWedge 8.0, only available on select devices and scanners
+* **Document Capture -** supported since DataWedge 8.0, only available on select devices and scanners
 <!-- [Removed per TUT-40275]
 * **Signature capture -** supported since DataWedge 7.3
 * **OCR A/B -** supported since DataWedge 7.5 -->